ethereum/go-ethereum/docs/tools/clef/clique-signing.md

 ]
 ```

 However, `messages` could also be used.
-They do not come from the external caller, but are generated inernally: `clef` parsed the incoming request and verified the Clique wellformedness of the content.
+They do not come from the external caller, but are generated internally: `clef` parsed the incoming request and verified the Clique wellformedness of the content.
 The following simply checks for such a message:

 ```js
 function OnSignerStartup(info) {}